skeema/skeema/CONTRIBUTING.md

 * Skeema uses only standard Go toolchain invocations (`go build`, `go test`, etc), so there's no notion of a makefile or build script.

 * CI is currently using GitHub Actions.
-CI ensures that all tests pass, all files are formatted according to `gofmt`, and all lint checks in `golint` pass as well.
+CI ensures all files are formatted according to `gofmt`, checks that `go vet` succeeds, and runs our large suite of unit, integration, and end-to-end tests.

+* We do not currently use an automated Golang source code linter, but we do review for stylistic concerns manually in PRs.
+Please try to match existing style and comment conventions, especially for exported functions/symbols, even in internal packages.

 * Code coverage is tracked via Coveralls, which will automatically comment on PRs with the coverage delta.
 Each PR should maintain or improve the current coverage percentage, unless there's a compelling reason otherwise.